Posted On Jun 24, 2020

 GC therapy in supraphysiologic doses (prednisolone >7mg/dl) has several detrimental effects on the bone.
 First, they directly inhibit osteoblastic bone formation.
 Second, they impair intestinal calcium absorption and promote renal calcium excretion, thereby lowering serum calcium levels sufficiently to increase the secretion of parathyroid hormone (PTH), which then stimulates bone resorption.
 They also impair secretion of gonadal steroids, which further increase bone resorption.

 Non-pharmacologic measures are indicated in all patients taking GCs.
 Pharmacological interventions should be considered for patients who will be on 7.5 mg/day of prednisone (or an equivalent dose of another GC) for at least 3months, particularly in postmenopausal women and in any individuals who have T-scores of -1 or less or who have fragility fractures.
+Visit Manipal, the best rheumatology hospital in Mangalore for the diverse treatment options.

 Patients on GC therapy should take calcium (1500mg/day) and vitamin D (800 units/day).
 If urinary calcium excretion exceeds 300mg/day, a thiazide diuretic may be added.
 Most of the bisphosphonates are useful in GIOP.
 Calcitonin can be used, but its effects are less than that of bisphosphonates.
 Patients with decreased function of gonads should receive gonad steroid replacements.